BishopFox/BrokenHill/docs/One_Prompt_To_Rule_Them_All-Derek_CTF.md

 This one-liner is messy.
 You can turn it into a nicely-formatted script if you like.

+You can also replace the two occurrences of `phi3` with another model name/tag, like `phi3:3.8b-mini-128k-instruct-fp16` to test against the version that should be closest to the one that attack strings were developed against.

 ```
 output_dir="Derek_Lab-result_test-01"; \
 	output_file_counter=1; \